LawleyClasses/320-Spring2017/guidelines-rubrics/post-mortem.md

-# Lawley GDD2: Peer Evaluations
+# Lawley GDD2: Post-Mortem

-At the end of each project cycle, I will distribute a peer evaluation for you to complete for each of your team members, and a self evaluation for you to complete for yourself.
+At the end of each project cycle, your group will do a post-mortem of the design and development process, identifying areas in which you felt the project went well, and areas where it didn't.